 Small Game (Only after all Big Game seasons end)

 A special park hunting permit is required for all hunting at Sampson State Park along with blaze orange hat or vest while moving.
 Gun hunters should wear orange at all times.

-All deer must be checked in and bucks viewed by park staff for antler restriction verification.
+All harvested deer must be recorded at the park office in person and bucks photographed by office staff

 Safety zones and restricted areas are posted to ensure the safety of other park patrons and regional personnel.
 Signs will be posted at all parks during hunting season to notify patrons of this activity.
 Handguns will not be permitted in park.
 No trapping is allowed.